deyinjia/deyinjia.github.io/research.md

 - [The Impact of Pension Reform on Households’ Educational Investment](file/JMP-DeyinJIA.pdf)
 <!---    - Abstract -->

 - Does Affirmative Action Discourage Its Beneficiaries?
-Evidence from A Natural Experiment in Chinese College Admissions
+Evidence from A Natural Experiment in Chinese College Admissions (with Kewei Zhang)
 <!---    - Abstract -->

 - Is Having a Brother Good for Women?
-A Study of Gender Discrimination in Family Education Investment
+A Study of Gender Discrimination in Family Education Investment （with Yixuan Liu）
 <!---    - Abstract -->